 - Hugely romantic, but surprisingly family friendly too, with lots of space for everyone

-- Renovations to the poolside Tanasee Grill finish 1 March 2020, refurbishment of the main pool deck finishes 31 March 2020.
+- Ongoing renovations at the poolside Tanasee Grill and the main pool deck.
 The Olympic-sized pool remains swimmable for dips and laps throughout

 - Hardly a low, but this is such a haven it’s hard not to just ferry-and-flop and miss the island’s activities and culture